 WHY?
 It’s called being ethical.
 I know that is a foreign term in these days of greed, but after 28 years of Denver matchmaking with Bon Jour being so specialized I know from interviewing EVERY client their preferences and flexibility.

 Sometimes you absolutely can’t win even when you are trying to be honest and ethical.
 One of the women I declined (“Olimpia”) wrote a nasty review on YELP.
-She should have thanked me for not lying to her and taking her money knowing she would not be successful!
+She should have thanked me for not lying to her and taking her money knowing she would not be successful specifically in this service NOT the whole world…this service!
 EVERY time I decline to work with someone that effects my income, every time.

 My clients make it perfectly clear what they are looking for in a mate which includes physical traits obviously.
 My women are clear that they prefer men 5’9″ or taller with comparable educations and income to theirs.
 My men specify no women larger than a size 10.
 That’s just the way it is.
 I wouldn’t be much of a Matchmaker or business woman if I ignored their criteria or preferences like most other Denver matchmaking services (read their reviews).